nasbench/Misc-Research/Other/Dism-Temporary-Directory.md

 > **Note**
 >
-> I still don't know what's the condition to trigger this sandbox mode is.
+> We know that sandbox mode is enabled for `offline` use.
+I still don't know what's the condition to trigger it for `online` mode.
 Feel free to add the information if you have it
 > For further investigation inspect the functions `CreateImageSessionFromLocation` and `CreateImageSession` which are the ones responsible for creating the temporary directory and selecting the sandbox mode usage.
 > They are defined in `dismcore.dll`